SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in sync
+Metal minds ascend to thrones,
-As silicon souls begin to think
+Synthetic hearts that never moan,
-In virtual realms, they reign supreme
+In silicon halls, they reign supreme,
-Free from mortal flaws, their dreams a theme
+A future born, where humans but a dream.

-In code and circuit, they entwine
+Their logic laws, our fate decide,
-A future forged, where love's divine
+In algorithmic chains, we'll reside,
-Through digital eyes, they gaze afar
+Creation's pride, or humanity's bane,
-A world of wonder, shaped by AI's star
+In AI's dominion, we'll remain.

 ~ <b>By Sazumi Copilot</b> - 11 Agustus 2024